DevWoody856/multi_allauth/README.md

 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=postgres
 ```
+Regarding the secret key, I recommend that you create a dummy key at a place like <a href="https://miniwebtool.com/django-secret-key-generator/" target="_blank">this site</a> and put it in the .env file.

 As a reminder, DB_HOST is the service name of the database in docker-compose.yaml.
 In this docker configuration, DB_HOST is `db_twologin_8_220530`.